 C2 Global Professional Services, LLC (C2).
 C2 serves as the contracted One-Stop or Career Center operator.
 The contract provides center management and program operations for multiple programs and partner resources.
-C2 provides oversight through the Managing Director who has worked with the CareerSource Brevard workforce development system for nearly 19 years.
-C2 demonstrates an in-depth knowledge of workforce development programs, an ability to develop and maintain effective working relationships, and the leadership and organizational skills to effectively manage Career Center operations.
+C2 provides oversight through the Managing Director who has

 - D. Identify the entity or entities selected to provide career services within the local onestop system. - C2 Global Professional Services, LLC is the entity to provide career services in the local one-stop or Career Centers. - E. Identify and describe what career services are provided by the selected one-stop operator and what career services, if any, are contracted out to service providers.
-The one stop operator will provide the following services: - WIOA Adult, Dislocated Worker and Youth Programs - Welfare Transition (WT) for Transitional Assistance to Needy Families (TANF) - Wagner-Peyser & Trade Adjustment Act (TAA) - Veterans Services Coordination (DVOP & LVER) - Supplemental Nutritional Aid Program (SNAP) - Reemployment Services and Eligibility Assessment (RESEA) - Military Families Employment Advocate (MFEA)
+The one stop operator will provide the following services: - WIOA Adult, Dislocated Worker and Youth Programs - Welfare Transition (WT) for Transitional Assistance to Needy Families (TANF) - Wagner-Peyser & Trade Adjustment Act (TAA)

+- Veterans Services Coordination (DVOP & LVER) - Supplemental Nutritional Aid Program (SNAP) - Reemployment Services and Eligibility Assessment (RESEA) - Military Families Employment Advocate (MFEA)